Locations:

 How can I prevent hyperpigmentation?

-Hyperpigmentation can’t always be prevented, but protecting your skin from the sun helps:
+You can’t always prevent hyperpigmentation.
+But protecting your skin from the sun helps.
+Follow these steps:

 • Apply sunscreen every day.
 Choose one that’s “broad spectrum” (blocks ultraviolet rays, UVA and UVB) with an SPF of 30 or higher.